 Gyeongbokgung Palace

 Little more than a century ago, Gyeongbokgung Palace was much like the Forbidden City in Beijing.
-It was a massive city-like settlement with hundred of buildings within the walls.
+It was a massive city-like settlement with hundreds of buildings within the walls.

 Japanese occupation changed that.
 Slowly, the Japanese dismantled the palace grounds, leaving only ten buildings of the hundreds that once stood.

-An on-going restoration project hopes to return Gyeongbokgung Palace to its height.
-Today, the palace houses a handful of beautiful halls, gates, pavilions and even two museums, the National Folk Museum of Korea and National Palace Museum of Korea.
+An ongoing restoration project hopes to return Gyeongbokgung Palace to its height.
+Today, the palace houses a handful of beautiful halls, gates, pavilions, and even two museums, the National Folk Museum of Korea and the National Palace Museum of Korea.

 Three daily English tours of Gyeongbokgung start at 11:00, 13:00, and 15:30.
 The palace is closed on Tuesdays.